The Woodrow Wilson Center Press

 U.S.-Pakistan relations have been extraordinarily volatile, largely a function of the twists and turns of the Cold War.
 An intimate partnership prevailed in the Eisenhower, Nixon, and Reagan years, and friction during the Kennedy, Johnson, and Carter presidencies.
 Since the Cold War ended, the partnership has shriveled.
 The blunt talking to delivered by President Clinton to Pakistan’s military dictator during Clinton’s March 25, 2000, stopover in Pakistan highlighted U.S.-Pakistani differences.
 But the Clinton visit also underscored important U.S. interests in Pakistan.

-The first comprehensive account of this roller coaster relationship, this book is a companion volume to Kux's Estranged Democracies, recently called "the definitive history of Pakistani-American relations" in the New York Times.
+The first comprehensive account of this roller coaster relationship, this book is a companion volume to Kux’s India and the United States: Estranged Democracies, 1941–1991, recently called “the definitive history of Pakistani-American relations” in the New York Times.

 What People are Saying